 Things to do in Seville

 The striking color of painted tiles, the smell of fresh food from the vibrant street markets, the feeling of strolling around a historical city with architectural feats all around you...
 Seville is a town that will undoubtedly leave you in awe.
 The capital of southern Spain, it is rich in history, culture, and beauty.
 Our Essential Andalusia tour starts in Seville and ends in Cádiz, which are wonderful places for a few extra nights of traveling excitement.
-There is truly no way to “go wrong” with a visit to Seville, but here are some ideas to get your eyes, heart, and taste buds excited!
+You truly can't go wrong with a visit to Seville, but here are some ideas to get your eyes, heart, and taste buds excited!

 - Bike!
 Seville has a pretty extensive bike network within the city, and it’s a great way to travel around and see all of the monuments and sights Seville has to offer!
 For some ideas on where to cycle in the city, check out Culture Trip’s article.

 - See a Flamenco Show – The heart of Seville can be found in Flamenco dancing.
 You can find shows all over the city, including at the Flamenco Dance Museum.
 The museum itself hosts information on the dance’s history, styles, and costumes, as well as temporary exhibits celebrating flamenco’s impact on other art forms.
 The museum is open from 10am to 7pm with shows at 5pm, 7pm, 8:45pm, and 10:15pm.
 Admission to the museum is 10 euros, admission to a show is 22 euros, and a combined ticket is 26 euros.
 There are student and children discounts.